 Individual Institute departments and organizations are prohibited by Georgia Tech policy from independently contracting with outside policing or security services without the prior approval of the GTPD.
 All assignments or functions will be performed by, at the direction of, or with the approval of GTPD.

-Lieutenant Archie Hill coordinates security for all special events, including duties of the GTPD K9 unit which consists of two explosive detection dog/handler teams.
+Captain Archie Hill coordinates security for all special events, including duties of the GTPD K9 unit which consists of two explosive detection dog/handler teams.
 These teams regularly train to detect explosives in the campus environment.
 Priot to large events, the teams search campus venues as a preventative measure, and during the event they work the venue entrances to prevent the entry of explosive devices.
 The teams are on call 24/7 to clear suspicious packages of any potential explosive device, and deploy on missions throughout the State of Georgia when needed.
 The GTPD K9 Unit is funded with grants from the Georgia Emergency Management & Homeland Security Agency.

 Arranging for Security at Your Special Event